 The course will be delivered by post including Tutor Support for 12 months.
 All assignments are marked by one of our professional Tutors who will offer regular feedback and guide you through your course.
 Postal assignments cannot be accepted without prior permission from the tutor and you must have access to email in order to contact your Tutor.

-You will be provided with the telephone number for your dedicated Student Support Team who will be available for any other queries that you may have whilst completing your course.
+Throughout your course, you'll have the support of a Tutor to guide you.
+Additionally, you can reach out to the Student Support Team for help with any other questions you may have.
 You can be assured that you will receive unlimited support for your home study course, so there is no need to struggle or feel isolated during your studies.

 You must successfully complete a series of assignments.
 Once all assignments have been completed satisfactorily, you will then be awarded your certificate.
 The good news is, there is no final exam.